Disaster and Humanitarian Response Aided by Weather Intelligence

 “Before I would look at NOAA and NWS, read their assessments, and try to understand by Googling what they were saying,” Vatier said.
 “Now I can go in and say ‘Ok, I understand this.’
 I can see what it looks like and be in more control and make my own analysis.”

-Throughout Team Rubicon’s time as a Baron customer, Baron has provided multiple training opportunities, including sending staff to the Team Rubicon Leadership Conference, to ensure the organization can capitalize on the features and functionality of the platform.
+Throughout Team Rubicon’s time as a Baron customer, Baron has provided multiple training opportunities, including sending staff to the Team Rubicon Leadership Conference, to ensure the organization can capitalize on the features and functionality of Baron tools.
 Baron offers around-the-clock weather support from a staff of degreed meteorologists, a service Team Rubicon often takes advantage of before a major event.
 In 2018, Baron sent a meteorologist to Team Rubicon’s National Operations Center to help analyze the weather and plan relief efforts as Hurricane Florence was bearing down on the Carolinas.

 “Having that deeper analysis is really helpful because it can help give perspective and help us make decisions further in advance,” said Vatier.